Respect for Human Rights

 Policy and approach

 Respecting human rights is essential for Toyobo group to fulfill its responsibilities as a member of society and continue as a trusted company.
 In this regard, respecting the rights of employees and trading partners, who are important stakeholders for the group, is crucial to enabling them to demonstrate their abilities, and to work with vigor and energy.
 In recognition of this, we have included “4.
 Respect for Human Rights” and “6.
 Active Employee Participation” within the 10 principles of the Toyobo Group Charter of Corporate Behavior.
-We have also positioned relevant items as materiality (key issues) and are advancing initiatives accordingly.
-As a statement of this intent, in January 2020, the group became a signatory to the UN Global Compact.
-The UN Global Compact is a voluntary initiative in which companies participate creating a global framework for solving global issues as responsible corporate citizens and realizing sustainable growth.
-Signatory companies are required to constantly strive to realize these goals based on a leadership commitment to complying with 10 principles in the four areas of human rights, labor, environment, and anti-corruption.
-We also support and respect other international agreements relating to human rights, such as the International Bill of Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Children's Rights and Business Principles.
-The TOYOBO Group Human Rights Policy, which was drawn up in October 2020, conforms to the UN Guiding Principles on Business and Human Rights.
-Additionally, the group complies with laws and regulations in the countries and regions in which we do business and provide employees with appropriate compensation that exceeds stipulated minimum wages.
+We also support and respect other international agreements relating to human rights, such as the International Bill of Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, the Children’s Rights and Business Principles, and the UN Guiding Principles on Business and Human Rights.

 < TOYOBO Group Human Rights Policy >

-Over a history of almost 140 years, the Toyobo Group has developed business that addresses the needs and challenges of the times through technology, based on the spirit of Jun-Ri-Soku-Yu (adhering to reason leads to prosperity), which is the cornerstone of the PVVs corporate philosophy system.
+Over a history of almost 140 years, Toyobo group has developed business that addresses the needs and challenges of the times through technology, based on the spirit of Jun-Ri-Soku-Yu (adhering to reason leads to prosperity), which is the cornerstone of the PVVs corporate philosophy system.

 Also, this policy was formulated in accordance with the UN's Guiding Principles on Business and Human Rights.